jahan-addison/axel/README.md

 #### Device:

   * Program, data and stack memories occupy the same memory space.
-The total addressable memory size is 64 KB
+The total big-endian addressable memory size is 64 KB *

 # Development